Book reviews by

 10. Shooting an Elephant and Other Essays (1950) – A collection of Orwell’s essays on a wide range of topics, including politics, literature, and language.

-1. A tale of Survival in the Underbelly of Paris and London
+1. A Tale of Survival in the Underbelly of Paris and London

-From working as a dishwasher in Paris to living in homeless shelters in London, Orwell paints a striking picture of the destitution, hunger, and squalor that he and his fellow down-and-outers endure.
+From working as a dishwasher in Paris to living in homeless shelters in London, Orwell paints a striking picture of the destitution, hunger, and squalor he and his fellow down-and-outers endure.

 Along the way, he encounters a cast of colorful characters, including pimps, prostitutes, and thieves, all struggling to survive in a harsh and unforgiving world.